Totally Accurate Battlegrounds: Gameplay

-The game plays similarly to other games in the battle royale genre, in which players must traverse a shrinking safe area, collecting equipment such as weapons to fight and eliminate opponents, and aim to be the last remaining player.
-However, the game is differentiated by a physics engine which produces exaggerated character motions when moving or using weapons (including stretching limbs and exaggerated knockback when using guns), as well as the ability to dual-wield weapons, and platforms with flowing lava.
+The game plays similarly to other games in the battle royale genre, in which players must traverse a shrinking safe area, collecting weapons, blessings, and grenades along the way in order to fight and eliminate opponents, and aim to be the last remaining player or team.
+However, the game is differentiated by a physics engine which produces exaggerated character motions when moving or using weapons (including stretching limbs and exaggerated knockback when using guns), the ability to dual-wield weapons, a self-constructing wall functioning as the game's "storm," and a wide array of weapons directly pulled from or influenced by weapons in the real world.

+Totally Accurate Battlegrounds features a multi-tier "blessing" system which players can utilize by collecting rings of various colors (said colors depicting the tier the blessing falls under) and placing them in one of 3 inventory slots.
+Blessings provide various benefits, some examples of which include increased movement speed, faster weapon firing speed, increased health points, and health regeneration.

 Release

-Totally Accurate Battlegrounds was originally intended to be released on April 1, 2018 as an April Fool's Day joke, serving as a spin-off of its previous game Totally Accurate Battle Simulator.
+Totally Accurate Battlegrounds was initially intended to be released on April 1, 2018, as an April Fool's Day joke, serving as a spin-off of its previous game Totally Accurate Battle Simulator.
 However, its release was delayed to June 5, in order to address server problems with the game.
 Landfall stated that the game would be available for free for 100 hours after its release on Steam, after which it would cost $5.
 On April 1, 2021, the game became free to play.

 In March 2020, Landfall announced that they would slowly begin to develop TABG again, but clarified that they were still working full time on Totally Accurate Battle Simulator.
 In the announcement, they showed off several screenshots of the new map in development.
 On April 6, 2020, Landfall released a beta version featuring the new map.
 In the following months, they released multiple temporary betas showcasing improvements to the map, new weapons, new vehicles, and performance optimizations.
 In April 2021, the game became free-to-play.
-In February 2022, Landfall Games announced that they have stopped developing further updates for the game as the player base have significantly dwindled.
+In February 2022, Landfall Games announced that they have stopped developing further updates for the game following a steady decrease in the size of the playerbase.

+On June 26, 2023, Landfall announced that the TABG servers had been experiencing a DDoS attack.
+This closed the servers for an indefinite amount of time, until the developers fixed the vulnerabilities with their servers.
+On August 17, 2023, the servers went back online.